efarraro/krumit/_perks/Champion.md

 ---

 EN_name: "Champion"
-EN_description: "At the start of of each dungeon, shuffle 3 copies of <a href = '../en/abilities#Flex'>Flex</a> into the dungeon deck"
+EN_description: "At the start of of each dungeon, shuffle 3 copies of <a href = '../en/abilities#Flex'>Flex</a> into the deck"
 tile_id: Champion
 image: /images/Champion.png
 zh-CN_name: "冠军"